Being manipulated can happen to the best of people, but you can protect yourself.

 First, he chose one coach that was great at hitting.

-Second, he picked someone who was good at fielding.
+Second, he picked someone good at fielding.

 Finally, the third coach was a master at strategy.